Home Loans 16 March 2026 10 min read

 How Much Can You Borrow?

-Borrowing capacity varies significantly from person to person — it depends not just on your income, but on how each lender assesses your full financial picture.
+Borrowing capacity varies significantly from person to person.
+It depends not just on your income, but on how each lender assesses your full financial picture.
 Different lenders use different criteria, which is why the same person can get very different results across institutions.
-Your actual borrowing capacity depends on several key factors:
+Your actual borrowing capacity depends on several key factors.
+Estimate your borrowing power as an honest range, assessed at your rate plus the 3% APRA buffer with every assumption disclosed:

 Serviceability buffer: It's important to understand that banks don't assess your ability to repay at the actual interest rate.
 They add a buffer of approximately 3% on top.
 So if the current rate is 6%, the bank assesses whether you can afford repayments at around 9%.
 This is a regulatory requirement designed to ensure borrowers can handle rate increases, but it does reduce how much you can borrow compared to what you might expect.